Identifying a Website’s Target Market

 5. Things that influence members of the target market.
 (For example, would they be more responsive to paid advertising on other websites, or would they be influenced more by a referral from a friend, whereas a focus on viral marketing would be best?)

-After identifying a website’s target market, specific marketing tactics can be modeled around their influences and behaviors, saving time and money when marketing a website or online business.
+After identifying a website’s market, specific target marketing tactics can be modeled around their influences and behaviors, saving time and money when marketing a website or online business.